onlabsorg/stilo/docs/cli.md

 ## olojs start [port]
 Starts serving the current package over HTTP.
-The server is made of a collection of middlewares, defined in `config.middleware`.
+The server is the export of `.olojs/server.js`.

-By default, the row document are served at `/docs/path/to/doc` and rendered documents are served at `/#/path/to/doc`.
+By default, the raw document are served at `/docs/path/to/doc` and rendered documents are served at `/#/path/to/doc`.

 ## olojs install &lt;plugin-name&gt;
-Installs a plugin as a dependency of the `.olojs` npm package.
+Installs a new npm package as dependency of the `.olojs` package and registers it as a plugin.

-A plugin is any npm package that exports a `plugin` object containing custom `plugin.routes`, `plugin.protocols` and `plugin.middlewares` objects.
-Those objects will be mixed-in with the main `config.routes`, `config.protocols` and `config.middlewares` objects respectively.

-In other words:
-* if the plugin exports a `plugin.routes['/path/to/store']` store, that store will be mounted to the main store under the path `/path/to/store`.
-* if the plugin exports a `plugin.protocols['ipfs']` store, the `ipfs:` protocol will be added to the main store.
-* if the plugin exports a `plugin.middleware['/my-server']` function, that middleware `plugin.middleware['/my-server'](store)` will be served over HTTP under the `/my-server` path.
+The `.olojs/store.js` script uses the installed plugins to augment the package store.

+The `.olojs/server.js` script uses the installed plugins to augment the package HTTP server.

 ## olojs uninstall &lt;plugin-name&gt;